lmjcbs/lmjcbs.github.io/_posts/2020-05-10-understanding_big_o_notation.markdown

 }
 ```

 With a lot of the more complex algorithm problems I’ve come across, there’s usually a variety of solutions - some better than others.
-In my experience i’ve found some of the biggest improvements of algorithm runtime are made when a brute force solution, or most obvious solution is moved from O(N2) to O(N) with a single pass strategy, eliminating the need for a nested loop altogether through the use of maps to store the information during the initial pass.
-However such solution usually increases the space complexity of the solution, as new data structures that are tied to the size of the input are also being created.
+In my experience I’ve found some of the biggest improvements of algorithm runtime are made when a brute force solution or most obvious solution is moved from O(N2) to O(N) with a single pass strategy, eliminating the need for a nested loop altogether through the use of maps to store the information during the initial pass.
+However, such a solution usually increases the space complexity of the solution, as new data structures that are tied to the size of the input are also being created.
 More often than not, the slight increase in runtime complexity is often outweighed by the benefits of using a single pass strategy.
-With all solutions though it is a balancing act, where the benefits of each solution have to considered before deciding the best strategy to take when coding an optimal solution.
+With all solutions though it is a balancing act, where the benefits of each solution have to be considered before deciding the best strategy to take when coding an optimal solution.
 Understanding the BigO notation has greatly helped me identify the types of problems and therefore what possible solutions I have at my disposal.